DanceJL/Dance.jl/README.md

 one can enter REPL mode after project environment has been loaded.
 Press `ctrl` + `d` to exit.

-## 6 - Module loading & custom startup script
+## 6 - Module Loading & Custom Startup Script
 Note that when launching, Dance will add current dir as module import path.

 Should you require to load modules from other locations or run a custom startup script, once can add that by editing `dance.jl` as specified within file.